-Historically, human body was used to provide the basis for units of length
+Historically, the human body was used to provide the basis for units of length

-- Inch: Inch is the measure of thumb, which was used to measure the length of items small, for example, seam of a cloth, length of paper etc.
+- Inch: Inch is the measure of the thumb, which was used to measure the length of items small, for example, the seam of a cloth, length of paper, etc.

 - Foot: Foot is the measure of length typically defined as 15.3 % of the height of a human body with an average height of 160 cm.
 This unit differed from place to place and trade to trade.
 This unit was preferred by Roman and Greeks and was typically used to calculate the size of a piece of cloth, the height of human beings and cattle, size of a building, etc.

 - Cubit: Cubit is the unit of measurement of length based on the length of the forearm, typically the tip of the middle finger to the elbow bottom.
 This unit of measurement was preferred by Egyptians and Mesopotamians.
 Cubit rods have been discovered in the remains of the ancient Egyptian civilization.
 These rods are usually 20 inches in length, and are divided into seven palms; each palm is further divided into four fingers which are further subdivided.

 - Yard: Yard is the unit of distance typically based on human paces.
 A yard is typically equivalent to two cubits or three feet, which is approximately 36 inches.

-- Miles: A mile is equivalent to a thousand paces, where pace is equal to two steps, such that the walker is back to the same foot.
+- Miles: A mile is equivalent to a thousand paces, where the pace is equal to two steps, such that the walker is back to the same foot.